-Sweaty feet are the result of sweat glands that are over productive resulting in excessive perspiration.
+Sweaty feet are the result of sweat glands that are over-productive, resulting in excessive perspiration.
 Excessive perspiration is called hyperhydrosis.
-Sweaty feet are most common in adolescents and young adults.
-Why are some people so effected by sweaty feet?
+Sweaty feet are most common in adolescent children and young adults.
 Each of us has a set point for our metabolism.
 This set point is somewhat like the thermostat in our homes.
-Some folks have a higher set point than others.
-For some, sweaty feet and hands may be due to anxiety, stress, hyperthyroidism, hypoadrenalism or excessive fluid intake.
+Some folks have a higher set point than others and are subsequently more prone to perspire.
+In many cases, sweaty feet and hands are caused by anxiety, stress, hyperthyroidism, hypoadrenalism, or excessive fluid intake.
 For others, sweaty feet are just a sign of their natural metabolic set point.

 Causes and contributing factors

 There is no known cause for sweaty feet but possible causes may include anxiety, stress, hyperthyroidism, hypoadrenalism, or excessive fluid intake.
 Contributing factors include use of shoes made from synthetic materials.